-- First, plug in your iOS device (iPhone, iPad, or iPod Touch) and open Xcode.
+- First, plug in your iOS device (iPhone, iPad, or iPod Touch) and open Xcode on your Mac.

-- Now select ‘Create a new Xcode project’.
-In the pop-up window, you’ll see a bunch of different options.
-In the left-positioned side within this window, pick ‘Application’.
-On the right side, pick ‘Single View Application’.
-Now click on the button that says ‘Next’.
+- Now select ‘Create a new Xcode project.’
+In the pop-up window, you’ll see different options.
+On the left-positioned side within this window, pick ‘Application.’
+On the right side, pick ‘Single View Application.’
+Now click on the button that says ‘Next.’

-- Now you’ll need to pick a location for a new GitHub repository.
-You can save it on the desktop.
-Click ‘Create’.
+- Now, pick a location for a new GitHub repository.
+You can save it on your desktop.
+Click ‘Create.’

 - You’ll be asked if Xcode can access your contacts.
-There’s no need for this, so feel free to deny this request.
+Feel free to deny this request.

 - Return to Xcode and select Window > Devices from the system menu (top portion of the screen).
-Find your iOS device in the left-positioned sidebar.
+Find your device in the left-positioned sidebar.
 In the main portion of the window, you’ll see a bunch of different details about your device.
 Scroll down until you see a small plus sign.
-Click on this sign.
+Click on it.

 - That’s all when it comes to Xcode and your computer.
 Feel free to disconnect the device and remove any cables.
-We hope that by now you managed to install Kodi on iOS.
-However, there is one additional step that is done on your iOS device.
+Also, there is one additional step that is done on your iOS device.

 That’s how you install Kodi on iOS!
-You can go back to the Home Screen where Kodi will be waiting.
-Tap on it to launch this amazing app.
+You can go back to your iPhone’s home screen, where Kodi will be waiting.
+Tap on it to launch the app.

-With Kodi running on your iOS device, it’s to learn how to use this amazing application.
+With Kodi running on your iOS device, it’s time to learn how to use this amazing app.
 For this purpose, we’ve collected a set of our popular guides, so take a look.

 - Get the Best Kodi Addons